alkhrom/Git-demo2/index.md

  - Use one byte for points in the range from 0 to 127 (decimal) like this:
 	0x00000000 to 0x0000007F: 0xxxxxxx
 It is easy to see this is nothing else but the good old one-byte ASCII, so users within Latin alphabet domain would not even notice the difference.

-As for the code pointsaccording to the scheme below:
+As for the code points above 128 (dec), the UTF-8 rules to actually use as many bytes as needed according to the scheme below:

 0x00000080 — 0x000007FF: 110xxxxx 10xxxxxx
 0x00000800 — 0x0000FFFF: 1110xxxx 10xxxxxx 10xxxxxx